Old Palace, Canterbury: Restoration

-It has undergone many modifications and adjustments over the years, and reopened in 2006 after a two-year refurbishment.

 Current use

-In addition to being the official residence of the Archbishop when in Canterbury, part of the building is also the home of the Bishop of Dover who is a suffragan bishop in the Diocese of Canterbury.
+As well as being the official residence of the Archbishop when in Canterbury, a wing of the building is also the home and office of the Bishop of Dover, a suffragan bishop who (as 'Bishop in Canterbury') carries out most duties of a diocesan bishop for the Diocese of Canterbury to free the Archbishop for wider duties.

 Status

-The palace became a Grade I listed building on 3 May 1967.
+The Palace was designated a Grade I listed building on 3 May 1967.